 We collect in this Section the results obtained in various simulations showing the early synchronization of the planet LP 791-18d.
 It is not possible to define a synchronization time in an absolute way because it strongly depends on the adopted initial rotation.
 For this reason, we performed two different series of experiments with two different initial periods: 0.5 days and 1 day.
 They are shown in Fig. \ref{fig:Lock}.
 In the two panels, the red lines show simulations in which the eccentricity was taken as equal to the forced value 0.0015.
 The adopted eccentricity does not influence the result except that with a higher eccentricity (blue line), the solution may remain trapped in an intermediary spin-orbit resonance for a long time (see Sect. \ref{sec:trap}).

-The results shown in Fig. \ref{fig:Lock}\textit{Top} may be compared to those obtained by Barnes \cite{Rory} for the planet Proxima b, whose characteristics are very similar to LP 791-18d.
-The solutions constructed by Barnes with an initial period of 1 day correspond to some extent to the solutions presented here in case $\gamma = 2\times 10^{-6} {\rm s}^{-1}$.
-However, this relaxation factor corresponds to time lags much larger than the 640 seconds adopted by Barnes.
-A more complete comparison is impaired by the fact that Barnes' solutions were constructed using the CTL (constant time lag) version of Darwin's theory, in which the phase lag $\varepsilon_0$ is proportional to the semi-diurnal frequency $\nu=2(\Omega-n)$.
+The results shown in Fig. \ref{fig:Lock}\textit{Top} may be compared to those obtained by Barnes \cite{Rory} for the planet Proxima b, whose characteristics are very similar to LP 791-18d, but with a larger orbital period.
+The solutions constructed by Barnes with an initial period of 1 day may be reproduced with the theory used here with $\gamma = 3 - 5 \times 10^{-6} {\rm s}^{-1}$.
+This range of relaxation factors corresponds to time lags a little smaller than the 640 seconds adopted by Barnes.
+A more complete comparison is impaired by the fact that Barnes' solutions were constructed using the constant time lag (CTL) version of Darwin's theory, in which the phase lag $\varepsilon_0$ is proportional to the semi-diurnal frequency $\nu=2(\Omega-n)$.
 In the creep-tide theory, on the contrary, when $\gamma < < \nu$, the phase lag is rather inversely proportional to the semi-diurnal frequency (see Appendix \ref{Q}).